|

 Many would say yes that the petroglyph, one form of rock art is graffiti.
 However, others claim that these different forms of rock art, especially the petroglyph, are in fact ancient written communications, but that we have yet to solved the code for understanding their communication.

-Still others claim the petroglyph is part of the religion of the ancients, as some of the figures are representations of their gods.
-For instance, Kokopelli, depicted as a humpbacked flute player, often with four feathers or antenna-like protrusions on his head, is a fertility deity, a trickster god and also one which represents the spirit of music.
-He is often seen carrying unborn children on his back.
+There are many of the wise men of this world that claim the petroglyph is part of the religion of the ancients, as some of the figures are representations of their gods.
+For instance, one specific image of indigenous American Rock Art is Kokopelli, often depicted as a humpbacked flute player, some depictions with four feathers or antenna-like protrusions on his head.
+This rock art figure is believed to be a fertility deity, a trickster god and also a god which represents the spirit of music.
+Some petroglyph of this deity is often seen carrying unborn children on his back.

-Yet, included in the realm of petroglyph and pictograph are numerous other images, many having no apparent connection to religion.
+Yet, included in the realm of petroglyph and pictograph are numerous other images, many having no apparent connection to religion, images which are more inclined to be the representation of significant components of the indigenous people′s cultural life, accomplishments, experiences and/or heritage.

 In archaeology, rock art is human-made markings placed on natural stone.
-Rock art is a global phenomenon that is found in many culturally diverse regions of the world and throughout all of human history.
+Rock art is a global phenomenon that is found in numerous culturally diverse cultures, regions, and populations of the entire inhabited earth and throughout all of the millenniums of human history.

 The defining characteristic of rock art is that it is placed on natural rock surfaces, and thus is distinct from artworks placed on constructed walls and those that are free-standing sculpture.
 As such, rock art is a form of landscape art, and includes designs on boulder, cliff faces, cave walls, cave ceilings, and on ground surface rock.